Highlights:

 Researchers from Cedars-Sinai Medical Center have launched several investigations aboard the ISS to examine how microgravity can enhance the production of iPSCs.
 A recent mission in collaboration with Axiom Space, supported by NASA’s In-Space Production Applications program, focused on understanding how microgravity affects stem cell reprogramming and proliferation.

 During the mission, astronauts aboard the ISS initiated the process of converting skin cells (fibroblasts) into iPSCs using advanced reprogramming techniques.
-This experiment represents the first time the entire stem cell reprogramming process has been conducted in space.
 The goal is to observe how microgravity influences both the efficiency and quality of iPSC production.

 According to Dr. Arun Sharma, a leading stem cell biologist at Cedars-Sinai, “Previous stem cell experiments on the space station have actually shown that there can be an improvement in how these cells divide in microgravity, as well as a change in their pluripotency, or their ability to be a stem cell…If we can grow cells two- or three-fold better than what we can do on the ground, that’s really exciting not just for basic science for using these stem cells but also for clinical applications.”